For the Birds! Greenpoint at P.S. 110 The Monitor School

 - Students were introduced to the diverse urban wildlife that exists in their own communities by exploring their local parks and green spaces.

-- Students helped to plant approximately 300 native plant species in McGolrick Park and a total of 302 native plants in the habitat garden at P.S.
+- Students helped to plant approximately 300 native plants in McGolrick Park and a total of 302 native plants in the habitat garden at P.S.
 110.

 - Project evalutions demonstrated an increase in bird knowledge, a positive change in attitude towards birds and the environment, and an increased stewardship ethic and desire to help birds thrive locally among students participating in the project.